TheThinkingHome/Automations/blueprints/automation/sentinel_notify.md

 Because the notification uses a tag, even when it does fire it replaces the previous one in place rather than stacking a pile of alerts.

+If one of the source Sentinels is itself broken (its uptime sensor was deleted, or it has gone unavailable), the companion sends a separate "Sentinel not working" notification, on its own tag, so it does not interfere with the battery report.
+A broken monitor never silences the healthy ones: low batteries on the working Sentinels are still reported in the same run.

 ## Keeping It Calm

 The companion is only as quiet as the sensor you point it at.
 For batteries this is rarely an issue, batteries cross the threshold one at a time, so notifications are naturally infrequent.
 The advice matters more for the Entity mode (coming later): watch the handful of things whose silence is a real problem, not every entity in the house, because a sensor flagging dozens of flapping entities will notify you about churn no matter how good the change detection is.
 A tight, deliberate scope on the Sentinel is what keeps the notifications meaningful.